Bitcoin Exchange Coinbase Vault is Now Available to All

 “Anything you fight, you make stronger.”

-Bradley Rotter, co-chair of hardware startup Rivetz, echoed this positive sentiment, saying that digital currencies were inevitable with the advent of the web.
+Bradley Rotter, co-chair of hardware startup Rivetz, echoed this

 “Does the internet deserve its own currency?
 Of course it does,” Rotter noted.